Ground state of one-dimensional fermion-phonon systems: Introduction and summary of the results derived from the theory constructed in this paper

-The main purpose of the present paper is to study properties of the ground state of the Hamiltonian $H_{\Lambda}$ at half-filling.
-In particular, we prove that the unique ground state of $H_{\Lambda}$ exhibits the CDW order.
-Furthermore, we show that it is a long range order, if the interaction $U(i-j)$ is long ranged.
-The characteristic feature of our approach is to combine the method of reflection positivity and order preserving operator inequalities as explained below.
+The primary objective of this paper is to investigate the characteristics of the ground state of the Hamiltonian $H_{\Lambda}$ at half-filling.
+Specifically, we establish a proof demonstrating that the unique ground state of $H_{\Lambda}$ displays the CDW order.
+Furthermore, we demonstrate that this CDW order exhibits long-range behavior when the interaction $U(i-j)$ is long-range.
+Our approach is distinguished by the incorporation of the method of reflection positivity, along with the utilization of order-preserving operator inequalities.
+This combination of techniques serves as a distinctive feature of our study, as elucidated in the following explanation.

-The concept of reflection positivity originated from quantum field theory \cite{Osterwalder1973,Osterwalder1975}.
-It has found many applications in both classical and quantum statistical physics \cite{Biskup2006,Bjrnberg2013,DLS,Frhlich1978,Frhlich1980,Frhlich1976,Kennedy1988}.
-For mathematical aspects of the reflection positivity, we refer to \cite{Neeb2018}.
-In 1989, Lieb proved that the ground state of the Hubbard model exhibits ferrimagnetism by applying the idea of the reflection positivity to the spin space \cite{Lieb1989}; Lieb\rq{}s method is called the {\it spin reflection positivity} and has various applications to strongly correlated electron systems \cite{ Miyao2019,Shen1998,Tian2004,Ueda1992,Yanagisawa1995}.
-See also \cite{Tasaki2020} for a review.
-Recently, Jaffe and Pedrocchi discovered that the spinless fermion model possesses a hidden form of reflection positivity in its Majorana fermion representation and applied this to a Majorana fermion model with topological order \cite{Jaffe2015}.
-Further applications of this method can be found in \cite{Jaffe2016,Jaffe2020,Wei2015,yoshida2020rigorous}.
+The concept of reflection positivity originated in the field of quantum field theory \cite{Osterwalder1973, Osterwalder1975} and has since found numerous applications in both classical and quantum statistical physics \cite{Biskup2006, Bjrnberg2013, DLS, Frhlich1978, Frhlich1980, Frhlich1976, Kennedy1988}.
+For a comprehensive understanding of the mathematical aspects of reflection positivity, we recommend referring to \cite{Neeb2018}.
+In 1989, Lieb utilized the notion of reflection positivity in the spin space, known as spin reflection positivity, to establish the presence of ferrimagnetism in the ground state of the Hubbard model \cite{Lieb1989}.
+This approach, developed by Lieb, has proven to be valuable in the study of strongly correlated electron systems \cite{Miyao2019, Shen1998, Tian2004, Ueda1992, Yanagisawa1995}.
+A review of its applications can be found in \cite{Tasaki2020}.
+More recently, Jaffe and Pedrocchi discovered a hidden form of reflection positivity in the Majorana fermion representation of the spinless fermion model.
+They applied this discovery to a Majorana fermion model with topological order \cite{Jaffe2015}.
+Further applications of this methodology can be found in \cite{Jaffe2016, Jaffe2020, Wei2015, yoshida2020rigorous}.